majoremai/balanced-store-picker/README.md

 That’s all you need.

-## What makes it “Majórem”
+## What makes it “Majórem.ai”

-Majórem builds tools that make field strategy feel modern, not mechanical.
+**Majórem.ai** builds tools that make field strategy feel modern, not mechanical.

 We believe great tools should: